Utah-CS4550-2024-Sp/assignments/a05/assignment05b.md

 Below the list of members, include a form to add a user to the chat.
 It should include a `<select>` dropdown that has the list of users **not** in the chat and a button to add the user.
-When the form is submitted, the user should be added in the database and the list of users should be updated in the frontend.
+When the form is submitted, the selected user should be added in the database and the list of users should be updated in the frontend.
 This form should not be visible unless the current user is the owner of the chat.

 ```
 ----------------------------------------------